mbeps/personal-portfolio/public/blogs/transformer-architecture/blog.md

 $$B_{i,j} = \text{Embed}(\text{Bucket}(i-j))$$

 The bucketing function is logarithmic for larger distances.
 This means the model distinguishes precise relative positions for nearby tokens (e.g., -1 vs -2) but groups distant tokens into broader categories (e.g., "approx. 50-60 tokens away").
-This logarithmic scaling aligns with the intuition that precise position matters less as distance increases.14
+This logarithmic scaling aligns with the intuition that precise position matters less as distance increases.

 # 3 - The Attention Mechanism: The Mathematical Engine